Software Developer & AI Researcher

 Currently 2nd yearColegiul National Ion Luca Caragiale, Moreni

-Highschool GraduateBelow is my letter of recommendation.
+Highschool GraduateBelow is my letter of recommendation from Volico Data Centers.
 You can view it directly or download the full CV as PDF.

 Get the short PDF version of my CV — ready for printing, sharing, or submitting through application portals.